Shimron

-History and archaeology
+History

 Neolithic

-Very little Neolithic material has been found at Tel Shimron, but during the 2010 excavation, a PPNB arrowhead as well as remains of the Wadi Rabah culture were discovered.
+Very little Neolithic material has been found at Tel Shimron, but during the 2010 excavation, a Pre-Pottery Neolithic B arrowhead as well as remains of the Wadi Rabah culture were discovered.

 Chalcolithic

-Sparse evidence of the Ghassulian Culture of the Chalcolithic period was uncovered during the 2010 Excavation.
+In the Chalcolithic period, there are sparse evidence of the Ghassulian Culture uncovered during the 2010 Excavation.

 Early Bronze Age

 Due to Middle Bronze remains that lie atop the Early Bronze strata, it is difficult to gain a detailed picture of the Early Bronze Age at Shimron.
-Surveys have suggested the site was first settled in the EB I, and there was a gap in settlement during the EB III.